Linda (1960 film): Production

-Don Sharp was offered the job of directing by Independent Artists who were pleased with the job he had just done for them on The Professionals.
-The film was made for Bryanston, and designed to play the bottom half of a double bill for that company.
-Filming began 23 May 1960.
+Don Sharp was offered the job of directing by Independent Artists who were pleased with the work he had just done for them on The Professionals (1960).
+The film was made for Bryanston Films, and designed to play the bottom half of a double bill.
+Filming began on 23 May 1960 at Beaconsfield.

-The film was shot over 15 days.
+The film was shot over 15 days, on location in south London and Brighton.
 Don Sharp said the key to making a film with such a tight schedule was preplanning.
 He said, "Obviously you cannot do all the covering that you might on a longer schedule.
 So you plan to eliminate cover shots wherever possible to give yourself extra time for those sequences where you need them for dramatic cutting."

+In her autobiography, White called the film "an unmemorable B flick" in which her character "was a vulnerable, amazingly stupid girl from south of the river".
+She recalled, "We spent days and days on location at Battersea Fun Fair, the icy wind like cold fingers up my dress as I went from whirlygigs to the big wheel, every shot being repeated until the director managed to film me with a dumb, exhilarated grin and my legs wide open."

+Carol White had recently appeared in Never Let Go (1960) but Linda was her first starring role.
+She later starred in Gaolbreak (1962) which she described as "the story appearing to carry on where Linda had left off."

+Release

+On its release, it played as the support feature to Saturday Night and Sunday Morning (1960).

 Reception

-As a second feature, Linda received only passing attention from contemporary critics.
-The Cinema Exhibitors' Association commented favourably: "This is an unpretentious but amusing little film which combines action with humour and even some charm."
-The Monthly Film Bulletin was less enthusiastic, saying: "The author of this story would seem to be afraid of his subject.
-He steers a middle course which is neither one thing nor the other.
-Carol White does her best to look the part of a young tart-type, and Alan Rothwell is dressed for the part, but neither make much of an impression."

-The film is considered of potential interest to cinema historians, both as an early directorial outing by Sharp and as a period piece capturing a very specific moment in British social history, with the additional nostalgia appeal of location shots of 1960 Brighton and Battersea Fun Fair.